Ralrouqi/Anomaly-Behavior-Classify/README.md

 To run (رَقــيــبّ) system you must follow these steps:
 ### 1 .
 Clone our repo
 ### 2 .
-Download the requirments.py to import the neccesary libraries
+Download the requirments.txt to import the neccesary libraries
 ### 3 .
 Open the terminal at your VS code
 ### 4 .
-Run ' Streamlit run Demo.py ' , Note: You should install the Streamlit library !
+Run ' Streamlit run streamlit.py '

 # Try it and tell us about your feedback 🤝!